 The Law Faculty Griffith College

 Students can sit the LL.B. programmes and go on to sit the professional courses to pass the King’s Inns or Blackhall Place exams to become an Barrister or Solicitor.

 Many of our students also use their degrees to go on to other areas such as business or media.

-Students with a legal background can also go on to pursue a LL.M. this programme allows them a master’s degree at law.
-Our LL.M. programmes have a focus on International Law, this focus give students a distinct advantage as our corporate world become more internationally focused
+Students with a legal background can also go on to pursue a LL.M. and this programme allows them a Master’s degree at law.
+Our LL.M. programmes have a focus on International Law, this focus give students a distinct advantage as our corporate world become more internationally focused.

 Undergraduate Degree Programmes